liutiantian233/CPP-Project/Wrong book/README.md

 when used in conjunction with a distribution, the distribution uses the random number generator as an argument (True)

 C++ has multiple versions of random number generators (True)

+# constructor

+## about C++ constructors

+they have the same name as the struct in which they are contained (True)

+they return the newly made element of the struct type (False)

+they can not take any arguments (False)

+they can not be defined inside of a struct (False)

+they require a return statement to return newly made struct type (False)

+they can be overloaded for different parameter lists (True)

+## designation on a constructor ( = default)

+over-rides **all** user-provided constructors to use only the synthesized constructor (False)

+sets the permissions of private data members to public (False)

+for the default constructor, use the synthesized constructor (True)